praekeltfoundation/vumi/docs/intro/tutorial01.rst

 .. note::

-    Vumi worker communicate over RabbitMQ_ and hence RabbitMQ is required to be installed and running.
+    Vumi worker communicate over RabbitMQ_ and requires it being installed and running.
 You can tell it's installed and its current status by executing ``sudo rabbitmq-server`` from the command line.
 If the command is not found you can install RabbitMQ by executing ``sudo apt-get install rabbitmq-server`` from the command line (assuming you are on a Debian based distribution).

 .. _#vumi: irc://irc.freenode.net/vumi